Greywell

 Greywell is a small village and civil parish in Hampshire, England – a past winner of the Best Kept Village in Hampshire competition and a recent winner of Best Small Village in Hampshire.
 It lies on the west bank of the River Whitewater, 6 miles east of Basingstoke and 1.5 miles west of Odiham.
 The area is popular with walkers and cyclists.
 Many photographers also take pictures of some of the local architecture.
 There are 29 Grade II listed buildings or entries in the area, and 2 Grade II* listed buildings.
 The nearby medieval Odiham Castle is of historical interest.
 At the centre of the village is the Fox and Goose public house.

 History

+Greywell Mill on the upper reaches of the River Whitewater.
+The old waterwheel is still to be seen at the right-hand end of the building.

 The village was not recorded in the Domesday Book, possibly being considered part of the manor of Odiham.
 Becoming a separate manor in the 13th century, it was sold to Guy Carleton, 1st Baron Dorchester, and the first Governor General of Canada in 1786, and has stayed in that family ever since.

 Originally a Saxon hunting settlement, the village's economy is rooted in agriculture and more latterly timber, which flourished at the same time as the Basingstoke Canal.
 Built at the end of the 18th century, it runs through and under Greywell.
 However, the canal was never a commercial success and was soon overtaken by the advent of the railway; by the turn of the last century it had fallen into disuse.
 These days, agriculture remains the most important local industry, but most residents work elsewhere, commute to London or are retired.